 Opening the Execute SQL dialog

-Once you have the database that you wish to run SQL commands on open the Execute SQL dialog:
+First, open the database that you wish to run SQL commands on.
+Then, open the Execute SQL dialog:

 - Access the Home section of the ribbon, and then click on the button Execute SQL.